Severe Weather Safety Tips for the Workplace

 Hi, I'm Jill.
-Chief Safety Officer with Vivid Learning Systems.
+Chief Safety Officer with HSI.
 I'm a former OSHA inspector, and I'm here to help you identify and correct workplace safety hazards.
 For this series we are at the University of Louisville in beautiful Kentucky to show you no matter where you work, safety is for everyone.

 All employers are required to do emergency action planning.
 Now some people believe that only pertains to fire emergencies, but that's really not the case.
 Employers need to be thinking about any kind of emergency that can occur in their workplace.
 So that could be a hurricane or an earthquake, a violent incident, a chemical release, a flood, or even a tornado.

 Here at the University of Louisville, they have first-hand experience with severe weather events, and with me today I have Dennis Sullivan, the assistant director of environmental health and safety and a certified emergency manager.

 Dennis, can you talk with us about some of the weather events that have occurred on this campus?
 Well, this campus has suffered from several events that have affected our day to day operations.
 We've had two tornadoes that have hit our campus.
 One affected some dormitories at the north end of our campus.
 Luckily it was a weak tornado and it busted a lot of windows out and caused some car damage but it didn't do much structural damage to the buildings.
 And we had a second one on the south end of campus.
 It actually sucked the roof of a building right near our stadium.